-- Appointments were available outside of school hours and outside of normal working hours. - There were longer appointments available for patients with a learning disability. - Telephone consultations and home visits were available for patients from all population groups who were not able to visit the practice. - Urgent access appointments were available for children and those with serious medical conditions. - The practice did not have a website.
-However, patients were able to book appointments or order repeat prescriptions online. - The premises and services had been designed to meet the needs of patients with disabilities. - The practice did not provide patients with the choice of seeing a female GP. - The practice maintained registers of patients with learning disabilities, dementia and those with mental health conditions that assisted staff to identify them to help ensure their access to relevant services. - There was a system for flagging vulnerability in individual patient records. - Records showed the practice had systems that identified patients at high risk of admission to hospital and implemented care plans to reduce the risk and where possible avoid unplanned admissions to hospital. - There was a range of clinics for all age groups as well as the availability of specialist nursing treatment and support.
+- Appointments were available outside of school hours and outside of normal working hours. - There were longer appointments available for patients with a learning disability. - Telephone consultations and home visits were available for patients from all population groups who were not able to visit the practice. - Urgent access appointments were available for children and those with serious medical conditions. - Patients were able to book appointments or order repeat prescriptions online. - The premises and services had been designed to meet the needs of patients with disabilities. - Patients over the age of 75 years had been allocated to a designated GP to oversee their care and treatment requirements. - The practice maintained registers of patients with learning disabilities, dementia and those with mental health conditions that assisted staff to identify them to help ensure their access to relevant services. - There was a system for flagging vulnerability in individual patient records. - Records showed the practice had systems that identified patients at high risk of admission to hospital and implemented care plans to reduce the risk and where possible avoid unplanned admissions to hospital. - There was a range of clinics for all age groups as well as the availability of specialist nursing treatment and support.